 Now that we can find the South Celestial Pole using the Southern Cross, take your hand span, which is approximately 20 degrees, another two times in the same direction beyond the Celestial Pole position, so about 40 degrees further.
 You should come across a fairly bright star in the southeast of the sky.

-If you’re in a dark location, well away from city lights, you might have noticed, as you were measuring your hand spans across the sky to Achernar, two faint, fuzzy, cloud‑like objects.
+If you’re in a dark location, well away from city lights, you might have noticed, as you were measuring your hand spans across the sky to Achernar, two faint, fuzzy, cloud like objects.
 They’re located between the South Celestial Pole and the star Achernar.
 These two hazy clouds are called the Magellanic Clouds.
 They are both small galaxies that orbit our own, much larger, Milky Way galaxy.

 They were first seen by Europeans hundreds of years ago, and are named after the explorer, Magellan.
 One of the clouds is slightly larger than the other.
 This Large Magellanic Cloud, which is about 160,000 light years away, is about halfway down to the horizon below Achernar.

 The Small Magellanic Cloud is about 200,000 light years from us.
-Both small galaxies are gradually being torn apart and absorbed into the Milky Way galaxy in a long slow-motion act of galactic harassment and cannibalism.
+Both small galaxies are gradually being torn apart and absorbed into the Milky Way in a long slow-motion act of galactic harassment and cannibalism.